ardalanmemar93/tic-tac-toe/README.md

 After the game ends, the "Replay" button becomes visible, allowing players to start a new game.

-Development and Customization
-You can customize this game by modifying the HTML, CSS, and JavaScript as needed.
-You can change the game's appearance, add animations, or implement additional features.

-Feel free to adapt the code for your specific needs and have fun playing and building upon it!

 Author
 This Tic-Tac-Toe game was created by [Your Name].